 You (or he) has cheated.

 Another no brainer.
 I get that it’s easy to find affection elsewhere when things are going sour in the relationship, but save this for your teens and early 20s when your still trying to figure out life.
 Cheating is a direct insult to a partner and really shows a lack of respect and utter disregard to the relationship.
 If you, or your partner, has cheated, you may want to reconsider the relationship.
 Especially if this has happened on multiple occasions.
 Some marriages make it through an infidelity and when you’ve already tied your lives together it makes sense to work through it.
 But if you’re still dating and sleeping around (or vice versa), chances are this isn’t the person for you.
 Don’t waste your life seeking the attention of someone who desperately needs validation from everyone else.
 This isn’t your problem.
 It’s theirs.
+Dump him.

 Life is too short to stay in shitty relationships.
 Trying to change someone into who you want them to be isn’t going to work, but will fester a strong resentment in the relationship that will only grow with time.
 Do everyone involved a favor and know when to call it.
 It’s not quitting, it’s knowing that your time and energy can be of better use elsewhere.